 Drug and Alcohol Abuse

-Massage Revolution is concerned about the use of alcohol, illegal drugs, or controlled substances as it affects the workplace.
-Use of these substances, whether on or off the job can detract from an Employee’s work performance, efficiency, safety, and health, and therefore seriously impair the Employee’s value to the Company.
-In addition, the use or possession of these substances on the job constitutes a potential danger to the welfare and safety of other Employee’s and exposes the Company to the risks of property loss or damage, or injury to other persons.
+NMT Management Inc. is concerned about the use of alcohol, illegal drugs, or controlled substances as it affects the workplace.
+Use of these substances, whether on or off the job can detract from an employee’s work performance, efficiency, safety, and health, and therefore seriously impair the employee’s value to the Company.
+In addition, the use or possession of these substances on the job constitutes a potential danger to the welfare and safety of other employee’s and exposes the Company to the risks of property loss or damage, or injury to other persons.

 - Possession or use of an illegal or controlled substance, or being under the influence of an illegal or controlled substance while on the job;

 - Distribution, sale, or purchase of an illegal or controlled substance while on the job.